sebastian-dasse/tinker-pad/README.md

 crawl different web site formats with different extractors, eventually persist to db, connect a flask app to crank up a simple website, have it running in two docker container (just dropping known keywords here).
 Flask web app would communicate with go app over simple rest api.
 Or we can just write the whole thing in Haskell!
-Looks so pretty!
+Looks so pretty and misterious (look at this code from some random github repo: https://github.com/input-output-hk/cardano-sl/blob/develop/auxx/src/Mode.hs)!

 ## Tech List
 - [GoLang](https://golang.org/) Cish looking backend language with great focus on parallel computing